kweinmeister/agent-design-patterns/README.md

 This repository serves as a reference guide for engineering AI workflows.
 It provides executable implementations of common agentic architectures, allowing developers to test and inspect each design pattern.

+A static version of the [Agent Design Patterns](https://kweinmeister.github.io/agent-design-patterns) guide is available without interactive demos.

 ---

 ## What are Agent Design Patterns?